About the pilot

 The Australian Government Productivity Commission and the Queensland Government report, Unleashing the potential: an open and equitable health system, identified that using pharmacists and other health professionals to their full scope of practice is an efficient and effective way to improve access to healthcare delivery and lessen the impacts of workforce shortages and distribution problems, particularly in regional and rural communities.

-On 21 March 2024 the Minister for Health, Mental Health and Ambulance Services and Minister for Women announced the establishment of a separate training pathway for pharmacists to prescribe medication for hormonal contraception under a new Queensland Community Pharmacy Hormonal Contraception Pilot.
+In March 2024 a separate training pathway was established for pharmacists to prescribe medication for hormonal contraception under a new Queensland Community Pharmacy Hormonal Contraception Pilot.
 Establishing a separate pilot enabled access to these services to be fast-tracked for women and girls across Queensland.
-This pilot officially launched on 7 August 2024 and will continue until 30 June 2025.
+This pilot officially launched on 7 August 2024.

-The pilots will be formally evaluated to determine how an expanded role for community pharmacists can assist to increase access to high-quality primary healthcare for Queensland communities.
-The department has engaged Deloitte to undertake a comprehensive service evaluation of both pilots, aligned to the Australian Institute of Health and Welfare dimensions of system performance: accessibility, continuity, effectiveness, efficiency and sustainability, appropriateness and safety.
+Pilot services will be formally evaluated to determine how an expanded role for community pharmacists can assist to increase access to high-quality primary healthcare for Queensland communities.
+The Department of Health has engaged Deloitte to undertake a comprehensive service evaluation of pilot services, aligned to the Australian Institute of Health and Welfare dimensions of system performance: accessibility, continuity, effectiveness, efficiency and sustainability, appropriateness and safety.

 - Gastro-oesophageal reflux and gastro-oesophageal reflux disease